Bearsaerker/SideNote/README.md

 - **Proximity-Based Selection**: When duplicate text exists, the system selects the match closest to the original position
 - **Active File Auto-Update**: When using sidebar mode, the comment view automatically updates as you switch between files
 - **Orphaned Comment Highlighting**: Deleted text locations are marked with a single red character (can be toggled off in settings)
+- **Optional Markdown Storage**: Store comments in per-note sidenote markdown files located in a configurable folder (defaults to `side-note-comments`)

 ## How to Use